nhofman/dualSeq_pipe/README.md

 #### Conda/Mamba

-The pipeline uses the Snakemake conda integration to provide the necessary software packages, if conda or mamba is installed on the system.
+The pipeline uses the Snakemake conda integration to provide the necessary rule-specific software packages, as long as conda or mamba is installed on the system.
 The environments are defined as YAML files and are set via the conda directive for each rule.
 Predefined environment files are provided in the directory `conda_envs`.
 To use the conda integration, the flag `--use-conda` has to be set.
 The conda frontend can be defined with the argument `--conda-frontend <{mamba, conda}>`, available options are mamba ('default') and conda.
 The conda environments are created in the `.snakemake` directory within the current working directory per default.
 The option `--conda-prefix <directory>` can be used to set a user-defined directory.
 If the conda environments should be created without running the pipeline, the flag `--conda-create-envs-only` can be specified.

 In the event that the conda integration is not utilized, it is up to the user to ensure that the necessary analysis tools are accessible to the pipeline.
+The required tools are specified in the respective YAML files, which are stored in the directory `conda_envs`.

 ## Results
+All analysis results can be found in the output directory specified by the user (`--outdir`).
+For each submodule, a separate folder is created within the respective module folder.
+Available results include:
 - **QC**
 	- FastQC result for each sample (html)
 - **Preprocessing**
+	- Preprocessed reads (fq.gz)
 	- Fastp result for each sample (html)
 - **Mapping**
 	- Alignment files for each sample
 		- Host mapping results (bam)
-		- Pathogen mapping resluts (bam)
+		- Pathogen mapping results (bam)
 	- Mapping statistics
 		- table (csv, xlsx)
 		- plot (pdf, png)